 “Yeah,” said Derrick.
 “James Martin is a pig.”

 “Yeah, about that,” said Deirdre, but before she could continue, the show began.
 Many people in the United States tuned in to see the show that almost destroyed stereotypes about African Americans and reinforced traditional Christian values.
-And of course, the event was covered by the Stale Grapes News.
+And of course, the Stale Grapes News covered the event.

 “Guess you were too good for me; yet, the guys in Hollywood decided to put you on the small screen and leave me on the side of the road,” Jadis seethed as she watched the show.